EnergyModelsX/EnergyModelsInvestments.jl/docs/src/library/public.md

 Continuous investments implies that you can invest in any capacity specified between `min_add` and `max_add`.
 This implies as well that, if `min_add` is specified, it is necessary to invest in every strategic period in at least this capacity.
 This approach is the standard approach in large energy system models as it avoids binary variables.
-However, it can lead to, *e.g.*, investments into a 10~MW nuclear power plant.
+However, it may lead to nonsensical solutions, *e.g.*, investments into a 10~MW nuclear power plant.

 !!! warning
     Defining `min_add::TimeProfile` for this mode of investment will lead to a forced investment of at least `min_add` in each period.